lawjar/GMRemark/README.md

-# GMRemark
+# GMRemake
 A Martingale Trading strategies for MT4 and MT5 EA, Original idea from AlgoX GM.

 ## Overview
-GMRemark is a sophisticated Martingale Expert Advisor designed for MetaTrader 4 (MT4) platform.
+GMRemake is a sophisticated Martingale Expert Advisor designed for MetaTrader 4 (MT4) platform.
 The EA implements an advanced martingale strategy with multiple layers of risk management, trend protection, and EMA filters to optimize trading performance.

 ## Features